FraniukasSneideris/SQL---Evaluating-a-Manufacturing-Process-with-SPC/README.md

 - **stddev_height**: The standard deviation of the heights for the last 5 parts.
 - **ucl**: The upper control limit for the part height.
 - **lcl**: The lower control limit for the part height.
-- **alert**: A boolean flag indicating whether the height of the part is outside the control limits.
+- **alert**: A boolean flag indicating whether the height of the part is outside the control limits, ideally the alert should be FALSE, indicating that the part is within limits.

 ### Results